 - a high proportion of older residents with 13.9% of people aged 70-84yrs & 4.3% of people aged 85 years and over (City of Whitehorse, Community Demographics, Fact Sheet 9-Older Adults)

 - is in close proximity to potential project partners such as Carrington Health, Uniting AgeWell Strathdon Community, and Forest Hill Chase Shopping Centre

 - and has an estimated 1,380 people currently living with dementia (Alzheimers Australia 2016, Prevalence by Victorian State Electoral District).

 The aim is to work together to create a community where people living with dementia feel supported to participate in their local community and live their life in the way they choose.

-Phase one of building a dementia friendly community in Forest Hill involves consultation with the general community and people living with dementia and their family and carers through surveys, interviews and focus groups.
+Phase one of building a dementia friendly community in Forest Hill involved consultation with the general community and people living with dementia and their family and carers through surveys, interviews and focus groups.
 You can learn about what we found here: Consultation Summary

 If you would like to learn more or support this work, please contact Sharon Porteous at IEPCP on (03) 8843 2254 or email: email@example.com

 You can also join the national campaign to become a dementia friend by completing a free online learning tool and increasing your understanding of dementia.